Out of the past

 ‘The aim of this gathering is to accuse the killer of Miles Forrester.
 Note please I said killer, not murderer and accuse, not arrest and charge.
 That’s important.

 Having subjected you to the robes, now it’s time to give you assurances.
-There are things which are going to come out today but they only relate directly to the killing of Mr. Miles.
-If we mention something from the past, it’s because it’s either direct or someone lied and we’re going to correct that lie.
+There are things which are going to come out today but they only relate directly to the killing of Miles.
+If we mention something from the past, it’s because it’s either directly related or someone lied and we’re going to correct that lie.

-If you told either myself or Sergeant Madders something in confidence, plus it was not a lie, plus it does not directly relate, it stays a confidence.
+If you told either Sergeant Madders or me something in confidence, plus it was not a lie, plus it does not directly relate, it stays a confidence.
 Ms Laura – may I call you that – said to me at our last meeting:

 ‘I know you to be an officer who does his duty but who also knows discretion.’

 Ladies, I think you understand me exactly so you’ll have big decisions to make.
-Let me say it once more – we are going to name the killer today, not any other attacker.
-Yes, we’re all being recorded and you can see the constable turn it on and off.
+Let me say it once more – we are going to name the killer today.
+Some of it is recorded and you will see the constable turn it on and off.
 Should you wish to hear that tape – not a disk, a tape – then come here one day and we’ll play it.

 All right, let’s start with Mandy Sobel.
 DS Madders met her in a McDonald’s and asked her various questions, she was free to go at any time, which she then decided to do.
 What came out was this: